Workshop2/workshop2.github.io/_posts/2016-12-11-iis-arr-and-rewrite-rules-part-1.md

   - cookies
 bigimg: /img/rewrite.jpg
 ---
-The project I have been working on at TJG is to add a routing layer into our Recruiter website to enable the the platform to become more agile.
+The project I have been working on at TJG is to add a routing layer into our Recruiter website to enable the platform to become more agile.

 We have previously accomplished this by creating a [Reverse Proxy](https://en.wikipedia.org/wiki/Reverse_proxy) with [ARR](https://www.iis.net/downloads/microsoft/application-request-routing) and [Rewrite Rules](https://www.iis.net/learn/extensions/url-rewrite-module/creating-rewrite-rules-for-the-url-rewrite-module) to allow us to send certain requests to independent apps - these can then be released and evolve on their own.
 The problem I have been dealing with is the legacy/aging platform that has evolved of the years.
-This approach is still correct because:
+This approach is still desirable because:

-- The routing is an additive process (we shouldn't have to modify existing code, however this might be a little naive)
+- The routing is an additive process (we shouldn’t have to modify existing code; however, this might be a little naive)
 - We can test the routing layer for specific brands (single site of our portfolio) without affecting the other sites
 - We should be able to easily flip back/undo the routing at the load balancer level (super safe)